Policy Memos by Subject Area

 - Guidance for District submittals for Alternative Natural Environment Study (Minimal Impact) (NES MI) - No Effect (PDF), Gregg Erickson (July 22, 2010).
 This memo provides guidance to Caltrans districts interested in developing a shorter template than the currently approved NES MI template for use on projects that have no effects on biological resources.
 The memo identifies the elements necessary to include in an alternative format and the approval process.

 - Fish Passage Program Requirements (PDF), Plan Updates, Annual Reporting Requirements and Schedules, Richard Land (May 6, 2010).
 On May 6, 2010, Richard Land, Chief Engineer, issued a policy memorandum updating program and reporting requirements, plan updates and new reporting schedules.
-The memorandum formally incorporates the elements of the Kempton/Eng agreement, directs districts to update fish passage plans, provides direction for the development of district fish passage remediation priorities and directs districts to name fish passage coordinators.
+The memorandum formally incorporates the elements of the Kempton/Eng agreement (May 26, 2009), directs districts to update fish passage plans, provides direction for the development of district fish passage remediation priorities and directs districts to name fish passage coordinators.

 - Delegation of Biology-Related Non-Standard Special Provisions (NSSPs) (PDF) - Review responsibilities for Biology-Related NSSPs have been temporarily delegated to select Districts as of July 1, 2006.
 See Review Checklist (PDF), District NSSP Delegates (DOCX) for further details.

-- Requirements for assessing and remediating barriers to fish passage at stream crossings.
-Jay Norvell.
-(January 1, 2006).
+- Requirements for assessing and remediating barriers to fish passage at stream crossings (PDF), Jay Norvell (July 7, 2006).
 This memo sets requirements to address Senate Bill SB 857, enacted into law effective January 1, 2006, that amends Article 3.5 of the Streets and Highways Code, detailing requirements for assessing and remediating barriers to fish passage at stream crossings along the State Highway System.

 - Guidance for Combined Essential Fish Habitat and Endangered Species Act Consultation Process (PDF), Gary R. Winters (September 20, 2004).
 This memo intends to further clarify the responsibilities of the Federal Highway Administration and the California Department of Transportation (Department) for the implementation of the combined Endangered Species Act (ESA) and Essential Fish Habitat (EFH) consultation process.